 The Academy doesn’t often go for newcomers, but I’m glad they did in 2011.

 The Academy hasn’t been kind to ol’ Marty.

-Not only has he missed out on Best Director for some absolute masterpieces, he wasn’t even nominated for some of his best work – I’m talking Mean Streets, Cape Fear, King of Comedy and, most confusingly of all, Taxi Driver.
+Not only has he missed out on Best Director for some absolute masterpieces, but he wasn’t even nominated for some of his best work – I’m talking Mean Streets, Cape Fear, King of Comedy and Taxi Driver.

 Still, at least he won for the ludicrously entertaining The Departed.

 Almost makes up for him not winning for Goodfellas.
 Almost…